 - Off-the-beaten-track routes suggested by locals are a great alternative to honeypot sites.
-Sources of local routes include ViewRanger, a digital guide to the outdoors with downloadable route guides and outdoor maps.
+Sources of local routes include ViewRanger and Outdooractive, digital guides to the outdoors with downloadable route guides and outdoor maps.

 Please do not light any fires or barbecues in the open countryside or in woods/forests (including Dalby Forest).
-Any wildfires could be potentially devastating for wildlife and the environment, causing serious and lasting harm.
+Any fire can be devastating for nature and wildlife, taking years for grass and the ground to recover properly.

-Please be aware most indoor facilities will be closed, except for toilets and essential retail e.g farm shops.
-We recommend you have the most up-to-date information before you go anywhere and check individual websites before you set out.
-Remember you may need to pre-book and some have timed entries in place.
+We recommend you have the most up-to-date information before you go anywhere and check individual websites before you set out as not everywhere will be open.
+Remember you may still need to pre-book and some attractions have timed entries in place.

 During your time in the National Park, it is important to consider that others may wish to take a more cautious approach as we open up.
 Remember everyone’s choice is personal – please be kind and respectful.
 We want you to feel confident and reassured but above all, have a fun and memorable time.